Ameychopde/ITCoinTheCryptocurrency/README.md

 # ITCoinTheCryptocurrency

-Hey Folks ,
-Let’s begin the journey of blockchain with me, this is one of the most interesting project that  I have built .
+Join me on an exciting journey as we explore the world of blockchain technology.
+I have developed a blockchain project that includes a cryptocurrency where blocks can be mined and transactions can be made.
+It is one of the most fascinating projects that I have created.
-In this project I have developed an blockchain and a cryptocurrency on it where we can mine a block , and a transaction to it .